Health Information Exchanges Struggle To Prove ROI

 To survive, HIEs need to implement performance metrics to show they can improve quality of care and reduce costs.

-Perspectives in Health Information Management, however, reveals that only 50% of surveyed HIE executives say they use or plan to use metrics to measure the impact of their exchange.
+To convince investors that health information exchanges (HIEs) are a worthwhile investment, organizers need to develop performance metrics that show HIEs can improve quality of care and generate a return on investment (ROI).
+A study published in the latest issue of Perspectives in Health Information Management, however, reveals that only 50% of surveyed HIE executives say they use or plan to use metrics to measure the impact of their exchange.

 Amid doubts about the sustainability of HIEs, the results of the survey are disconcerting, lead author, Anjum Khurshid, director of the health systems division at the Louisiana Public Health Institute, and his colleagues conclude, because without incorporating quality of care and ROI metrics into their business model, many HIEs may not survive.

 "The transformational changes that HIEs promise come much later and require trust, evidence-based approaches, perseverance, and collaboration among all healthcare stakeholders.
 It would be disappointing if the already high rate of HIE failures increased in the next few years as federal funds are exhausted," the report stated.

 "I absolutely think it's irresponsible for healthcare provider organizations and leaders not to develop and utilize outcome metrics to measure the efficacy and efficiency of the health information exchange," Rudman said.